North Springfield Lake Recreation Area Parking

 Yes, Felchville Vermont Swimming Holes is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming, Jumping, Rope Swing.
 Always respect posted closures and seasonal restrictions.

-Felchville Vermont Swimming Holes is a river pools on North Branch Black River located in VT, near WOODSTOCK.
+Felchville Vermont Swimming Holes is a river pools on North Branch Black River located in Vermont, near Woodstock.
 Explore unofficial swimming holes like Twenty-Foot Hole on the North Branch Black River near Woodstock, VT.
 Find directions, safety tips, and access notes.

 A beloved spot for generations, the swimming holes reflect Vermont’s tradition of outdoor recreation and connection to nature.